christo256/S1.02---Exceptions---Level-1-2/README.md

 ## 💻 Technologies Used

-- Java 17+
+Java 23

-- IntelliJ IDEA / Eclipse
+IntelliJ IDEA (or any Java-compatible IDE)

-- Git & GitHub
+Git + GitHub

-- Maven (optional)
+.gitignore to manage unnecessary files

 ---